Mary R. Burch, PhD

 What I like about trick training is that it will make a trainer out of a beginning trainer.
 Correctly using the behavioral principles of shaping, chaining and reinforcement will be required of the successful trick dog trainer.
 I like the fact that trick dog training requires the handler and dog to work together as a team.
 Pushing, shoving and pulling the dog into position don’t work in trick dog training.

 Dog owners like to show off their dog’s tricks.
-Many owners who are happy to instruct the dog to give you a “High Five” or demonstrate a “spin” would be unlikely to say, “watch how nicely he walks on a leash,” even though that behavior is critically important.
+Many owners who are happy to instruct the dog to give you a “high five” or demonstrate a “spin” would be unlikely to say, “watch how nicely he walks on a leash,” even though that behavior is critically important.

 Tricks can make a shelter dog more attractive to the public.
-A potential adopter is likely to see the dog as smart and a good companion when it can do tricks.
+A potential new owner is likely to see the dog as smart and a good companion when it can do tricks.
 Trick training is also great for children and teens who are becoming interested in dog training.
 Teenagers who like to impress their peers can certainly impress them with a dog who does tricks.

 Trick dog training often involves the dog getting physical exercise.
 Dogs get a lot of mental exercise from tricks as well.
 After a trip outside for physical exercise and a tricks training session, dogs who once looked for way to get in trouble when left alone may be happy to climb on the couch and take a nap.